 Premiums for WFRP are subsidized.
 To get the full premium subsidy, the farmer will need to produce two or more commodities.
-This full premium subsidy will be up to 80 percent depending on level of coverage selected.
+The full subsidy will be up to 80 percent depending on level of coverage selected.
 Farmers producing only one commodity will receive the basic premium subsidy.